 A study of the interactions between organisms and their environments.
 Ecosystems, population structure and dynamics, as well as environmental perturbations are addressed.
-Prerequisite: BIOL 1010 and BIOL 101L or BIOL 2110 and BIOL 211L with "C" or better.
+Prerequisite: BIOL 1010 and BIOL 101L or BIOL 1100 and BIOL 110L with "C" or better.
 Co-Requisite: BIOL 260L.
-Day: Sp even yrs.
+Day: Fa.
 Lecture: 3, Lab: 0.